-In terms of birds, poultry continue to remain at risk from the continued circulation and spillover of A(H5N1) viruses from wild birds.
+In terms of birds, poultry continues to remain at risk from the continued circulation and spillover of A(H5N1) viruses from wild birds.
 The ECDC weekly bulletin reported new recurrences of A(H5N1) in poultry and non-poultry birds.
 The U.K. has self-declared zonal freedom from highly pathogenic avian influenza since 29 March 2024.
-The U.K. does not currently have outbreaks of avian influenza in poultry or other captive birds and the current risk is low, however A(H5N1) continues to be found in wild birds in the U.K. and across Europe.
+The U.K. does not currently have outbreaks of avian influenza in poultry or other captive birds and the current risk is low, but A(H5N1) continues to be found in wild birds in the U.K. and across Europe.
 Since 1 February 2024, there have been eight cases of avian influenza found in wild birds across the U.K., which include a mix of A(H5N1) and A(H5N5).
 France confirmed A(H5N1) in a vaccinated Muscovy duck-housing establishment, affecting 8,700 ducks in January 2024.
 Additionally, another outbreak was detected in January 2024, causing the death of 40 ducks and presenting clinical signs of neurological disorders, and decreased food and water intake.
 According to PAHO, there were seven outbreaks of avian influenza A(H5) in wild birds in Brazil but no outbreaks in production birds or human cases between 1 January 2024 to 18 March 2024.
-Since then, an outbreak of A(H5N1)

-in non-poultry birds was detected in Brazil between 6 April 2024 to 3 May 2024.
-The Canadian Food Inspection Agency reports on the number of infected poultry flocks where A(H5N1) has been detected in Canada.
-They reported that British Columbia, Alberta, Saskatchewan, Ontario, and Nova Scotia currently have infected premises.
+Since then, an outbreak of A(H5N1) in non-poultry birds was detected in Brazil between 6 April 2024 to 3 May 2024.
+The Canadian Food Inspection Agency (CFIA) reports on the number of infected poultry flocks where A(H5N1) has been detected in Canada.
+Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Quebec, and Saskatchewan have reported flocks infected with HPAI A(H5N1) since September 2023.

 According to the joint assessment by the WHO, FAO, and WOAH, spillover from birds to non-human mammals have been reported in the Americas and Europe, resulting in severe infection with neurological symptoms in some non-human mammals.
 For example, the assessment reported that infection in ferrets has led to severe disease.
-The Canadian Food Inspection Agency in collaboration with Environment and Climate Change Canada and the Canadian Wildlife Health Cooperative have a dashboard where they monitor A(H5Nx) in different types of wildlife.
-As of February 2024, there have been confirmed cases of either A(H5N1), A(H5), A(H5N5), or a combination across all the provinces and territories.
+The CFIA in collaboration with Environment and Climate Change Canada (ECCC) and the Canadian Wildlife Health Cooperative (CWHC) have a dashboard where they monitor A(H5Nx) in different types of wildlife.
+As of February 2024, there have been confirmed cases of either A(H5N1), A(H5N, A(H5N5)) or a combination across all the provinces and territories.
+Between 14 May to July 11 2024, the dashboard reported a total of three new positive A(H5Nx) and A(H5N1) cases appearing in red foxes, which were concentrated in coastal areas in Prince Edward Island.